mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 ![efficiency, all I care](http://1funny.com/wp-content/uploads/2009/07/efficient-truck-transport.jpg)

-Think of showing differences of two commands quickly?
-One way is to redirect the output to a temporary file for both of them, and diff those files, like this:
+Want to of show the differences of two commands quickly?
+One to do this way is to redirect the output to a temporary file for both of them, and diff those files, like this:

     $ find /etc | sort > local_etc_files
     $ find /mnt/remote/etc | sort > remote_etc_files